 In this article, we’ll use the term “virtual” to refer to a hearing held in any of these ways.

-The Court’s Guide to Virtual Proceedings (telephone and video) NP21 contains advice on how to use your telephone for a hearing.
+The Court's NP 21 Virtual Proceedings and Remote Attendance in the Provincial Court contains advice on how to use your telephone for a hearing.
 It also contains a step-by-step guide to connecting and using Microsoft Teams (see Appendix “A”), for use once we begin conducting hearings this way.

-Everyone taking part in a telephone or video hearing should read the Court’s Guide to Virtual Proceedings (telephone and video) NP21.
+Everyone taking part in a telephone or video hearing should read the Court's NP 21 Virtual Proceedings and Remote Attendance in the Provincial Court.
 It contains advice on etiquette and guidelines for taking part in a virtual hearing.

 The evidence a judge will consider in a virtual hearing will consist of any affidavits (written statements that are sworn or affirmed to be true) and other documents that have been filed (sent to the court), provided the judge considers them relevant to the issues in the hearing.

 If you have provided an affidavit that has not been sworn or affirmed, the judge will probably ask you to swear or affirm that it is true during the hearing.